 Clarizen is a little more complex than other project management software.
 It is complex because of project management software designs that are designed specifically for large companies and enterprises.
 Its featuring tools include a clear task-subtask structure that can hold complex projects.
 For managers to steer across team leaders or sub-projects to see where their activities belong and contact on Projects, tasks, and conversations are correlated, making it easier for managers and other team members.

 Sophisticated tools like budget forecasting, end-to-end dashboards and reporting resource management, and portfolio management are present for handling complex projects.
 These are all characteristics of Clarizen.
-This system also features advanced project planning capable of various incorporating due dates, deliverables, methodologies, dependencies, and milestones across procedures.
-Other Clarizen advanced features that are not available in other project management system includes accounts tracking non-billable/ billable work items and risk management.
+This system also features advanced project planning capable of incorporating various due dates, deliverables, methodologies, dependencies, and milestones across procedures.
+Other Clarizen advanced features that are not available in other project management systems include accounts tracking non-billable/ billable work items and risk management.
 For complex projects, Clarizen provides tools that edge over some other project management software.

 It’s clearly not designed to handle full-scale projects, although Trello appeals to users for its visual and straightforward style.
 One of the foremost disadvantages is that you can try but you’ll end up with too many cards scattered across too many boards.
 On top of that, too many boards and cards simply occupy the entire space of your monitor and your details on one particular card will be buried somewhere in one of those cards.